-Operating a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
+Using a Nest thermostat is one of the most convenient ways to improve the daily schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
 But as you may expect, it won’t work properly or at all if you see an error code show up.
-The precise error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much sooner.
+The exact error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.

-Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might solve it and the projected cost to do so.
-Don’t forget that while the price will ultimately depend on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts needed to finish repairs.
+Here are seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you might address it and the projected cost to do so.
+Remember that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific parts necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is dealt with.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they uncover the source of the problem.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and gradually inspect each wire, ensuring they are fully inserted into the connector with the proper amount of uncovered copper.
-When they locate the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively inspect each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+Once they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can search a few other places before calling a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Presuming the breakers are on, you can check a few other places before calling a professional technician.

-Since this error can drain your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re working with.
+Since this error can drain your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re facing.
 You can detach the thermostat from its base and deliver power with a USB cable.
-In the event it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will probably be best to get in touch with a pro.
+Assuming it displays error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician can carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+The technician should meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience detecting and resolving electrical problems.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical malfunctions.

 e73 – Critical